 KSMI Training Series

 A series of webinars and workshops are being offered to demonstrate how sustainable manufacturing principles and practices can drive a strategy to enhance environmental performance and help achieve business goals and objectives into the future.

 Hosted at manufacturing sites, the major themes of the initiative include sustainable value stream mapping, incorporating a life cycle perspective, implementing aspects of the new ISO 14001:2015 standard, sustainable product development, and developing a culture for sustainability and innovation.
 Throughout emphasis will be placed on economic competitiveness.

 Professional development hours (PDH) will be available for all workshop attendees.
 KPPC will also provide no cost technical assistance for Kentucky manufacturers.

 Module 1 (November 2017)

 Webinar 1: Sustainable Manufacturing Initiative

 This webinar defined sustainable manufacturing and outlined the purpose and elements of the Kentucky Sustainable Manufacturing Initiative.
-View the recorded webinar.
+View the recording of Webinar 1.

 – November 8, 2017 (Recorded)